hramovsky/AEMotionTimeline/README.md

 # AE Motion Timeline

-AE Motion Timeline is an After Effects template for UI motion designers to help to present their UI animations.
+AE Motion Timeline is an After Effects template for UI motion designers that can help to present UI animations.

 Motion Timeline template.